jakobdannel/avr-interrupt-macro/README.md

 # avr-interrupt-macro

+This crate was designed for the ATmega1284p, so the interrupts and their vector numbers can differ when using a different AVR chip.

 This crate provides a macro to define interrupt handlers for the AVR architecture.
 As the implementation of interrupts is required to have very specific and hard to read function names, this macro provides a way to define interrupt handlers with a more readable name.
 The macro renames the given function at